chrisvinhston/Gun_Violence/README.md

 - Horizontal bar - show between 2014-2017 which state had the most gun deaths.
 - Bubble map- show the mass shootings between 2014-2017.
 Hover shows city, date, num killed, weapons used.
 - Choropleth - show the each year 2014-2017 and amount of gun deaths per state.

-## Obstacles Encountered
-- Calculate the information wanted.
-- Know how I wanted to visualize info.
-- Visualize what I wanted to show.